cd80/lapa/ROADMAP.md

 - [ ] **Enterprise Features**
 - [ ] **Cloud Integration**

-_Note: Removed sections related to LLVM, Swift, Kotlin, Objective-C, Erlang, and Perl support.
-Adjusted the roadmap to focus on program analysis enhancements and future development plans._
+_Note: Adjusted the roadmap to reflect the completion of data flow analysis enhancements and focus on further program analysis developments._